|Home||Undergrad||Graduates||Faculty & Staff||Student Clubs||Alumni||Publications|

 How to Apply

-The application deadline for Fall admission is March 15th.
+The application deadline for best consideration for Fall admission is March 15th.
+The application period for Fall Admission remains open until the end of the Academic Year, June 30th.
 The Literature and Writing Studies Graduate Program is currently unable to accept Spring Semester applicants.

 The application fee must be submitted to the Admissions Office by this deadline.